-The site is in the urban area of Northwood and is a detached residential dwelling with gardens.
+The site is in the urban area of Hayes and is a semi-detached residential dwelling with gardens.
 The site is relatively flat with no abrupt level changes.
-The proposal is a single storey rear extension.
-The site falls under the jurisdiction of London Borough of Hillingdon Council who have advised the trees are not subject to a Tree Preservation Order and the site is not within a Conservation Area..
+The proposal is the erection of rear and front extensions.
+The site falls under the jurisdiction of London Borough of Hillingdon who have not been approached to ascertain whether any of the trees on site are protected by a tree preservation order or conservation area.